MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 - HoloLens application, which has an Author mode and an Operator mode

-You can install the apps from the Microsoft Store for Consumers as described below.
+You can install the apps from the Microsoft Store as described below.

 > [!NOTE]
-> If you can’t access the Microsoft Store for Consumers due to company policies, please contact your administrator to distribute the app.
+> If you can’t access the Microsoft Store due to company policies, please contact your administrator to distribute the app.

-If you're an administrator and you have subscribed and assigned licenses to your users through the Microsoft 365 Admin Center or Partner Center, you can make the apps available through one of the following:

-- Microsoft Store for Consumers

-- Microsoft Store for Business

 If you use the Microsoft Store for Business, you can have users install the apps: